-accessControlContexts of the rule (i.e. accessControlTimeWindow, accessControlLocationRegions, accessControlIpAddresses and accessControlUserIDs), if present, includes the request context, according to clause 7.1.3 of oneM2M TS-0003 [7]..
+accessControlContexts of the rule (i.e. accessControlWindow, accessControlLocationRegions, accessControlIpAddresses and accessControlUserIDs), if present, includes the request context, according to clause 7.1.3 of oneM2M TS-0003 [7]..

 accessControlOperations of the rule matches the operation type of the request.

 If the accessControlAuthenticationFlag is true, then access control rule applies only if the Originator is considered to be authenticated by the Hosting CSE according to clause 7.1.2 in oneM2M TS-0003 [7].